FelixBerget/LOLmcpAPI/README.md

 This can be put in its own folder and then connected via the config.
 This will give access to a skill called "riot" it should be here (C:\Users\"User"\AppData\Roaming\Claude) on windows and (~/Library/Application Support/Claude/claude_desktop_config.json) on mac
 You can also edit it by clicking edit config in settings-developer This is where you add it to mcpServers in the config like this "mcpServers" : {} and in it name and under that again a command and arguments.
-In my case a uv command that goes to the folder and runs server.py This folder needs all the files here excluding the skills
+In my case a uv command that goes to the folder and runs server.py.
+This folder needs all the files here excluding the skills.
+Also the .env file should be set up like this

+RIOT_API_KEY="your API key"